huggingface/hub-docs/docs/hub/security-pickle.md

 └────────┴─────────────────────────┴─────────────────────────┴────────┴────────┘
 ```

 We can see that there isn’t much in there, a few opcodes and the associated data.
-You might be thinking, so what’s the problem with pickle ?
+You might be thinking, so what’s the problem with pickle?

-Let’s try something else :
+Let’s try something else:

 ```python
 from fickling.pickle import Pickled